IDMNYU/DM3193-DWA-FA14/dm3193_syllabus.md

 By the end of the course, students will be able to
 * design, build, and develop content for a professional-quality website.
-* Understand and implement the iterative process
+* understand and implement the iterative process
-* learn how to proactively Learn also known as Self-Regulated Learning In any learning situation, you should study beforehand, make/do, debug, reflect, adjust, and do it all over again (iteration).
+* learn how to proactively learn also known as self-regulated learning
+  * In any learning situation, you should study beforehand, make/do, debug, reflect, adjust, and do it all over again (iteration).
 Learning happens in a cycle.
 * create an internal developer / creative community